 WHO WILL ADMINISTER AND ENSURE ACCOUNTABILITY?

 Tacoma Creates will be managed by the City of Tacoma’s Office of Arts & Cultural Vitality.
-The o ce has experience working with non-profit and community-based organizations to administer grants, manage contracts, and oversee compliance in the use of public funds.
+The office has experience working with non-profit and community-based organizations to administer grants, manage contracts, and oversee compliance in the use of public funds.
 The office will issue an annual report on how the funds were used, and how they achieved the Tacoma Creates objectives.
 Costs to administer the program will be capped at 8% of total funds.

 An independent advisory board will also be appointed by the City Council to oversee Tacoma Creates, including the development of the criteria and guidelines for funding, and monitoring and evaluating the program results.
 The evaluation will be data driven, and monitoring will involve regular financial reviews of fund recipients to ensure program compliance.

 Under state law, any non-profit organization whose primary purpose is the advancement and preservation of science or technology, visual or performing arts, zoology, botany, anthropology, heritage, or natural history is eligible to receive funds.
 The non-profit must have a 2-year track record providing public programming.
 The non-profit’s principal location and majority of activities must be within the City of Tacoma.

 WHAT WILL BE AVAILABLE TO SMALLER NEIGHBORHOOD AND COMMUNITY ORGANIZATIONS?